 - Underage marriage – one or both spouses were not of legal age to marry

-- Citizenship – a spouse got married only to receive citizenship
+- Citizenship – a spouse got married as a “ruse” to receive citizenship

-Many people believe that if they are married for a short period of time, they can get their marriage annulled simply because of its brevity.
-But this is not the case — one of the above factors must also be met.
-States do have varying time limits for annulment.
-In some states, you may have only a few months to get your marriage annulled (along with one of the above conditions being met).
+Many people believe that if a marriage has lasted only a short amount of time, it may be annulled simply because of its brevity.
+This is not the case — one of the above factors must also be met.

 |Did the marriage exist?||No||Yes|

 |Time before ability to file||None||Varies, could be years|

 The references in this post to annulment refer to legal proceedings in a U.S. court of law.
 However, some religions have a separate annulment process that may be necessary to enter a successive marriage in the eyes of the faith.